 - Assessment of the data quality

-Every piece of data that you move is something that has to be validated, to be cleaned and transformed.
+Every piece of data that you move is something that has to be validated, to be cleaned, and transformed.
 In data migration projects, migrating only relevant data ensures efficiency and cost control.

 Understanding how the source data will be used in the target system is necessary for defining what to migrate.
 It is important to look at how people are using existing data elements.
 Are people using specific fields in a variety of different ways, which need to be considered when mapping out the new system’s fields?

 The second macro area is the assessment of the quality of the data.
-It is very important to define a process to measure data quality early in the project, in order to obtain details of each single data piece, and identify unused fields or obsolete records that may have undergone multiple migration.
+It is very important to define a process to measure data quality early in the project, in order to obtain details of each single data piece, and identify unused fields or obsolete records that may have undergone multiple migrations.
 It is also important to avoid the migration of duplicate records or not relevant records.

 The quality analysis typically leads to a data cleaning activity.